Yufeng98/GenDP/README.md

 ### GPU Baselines

-The table below shows the GPU system configuration and the runtime(second) for each kernel.
+The table below shows the GPU system configuration and runtime (in seconds) for each kernel.

 | GPU                | Arch Code | CUDA Version | BSW   | Chain | PairHMM | POA  |
 | ------------------ | --------- | ---- | ----- | ----- | ------  | ---- |